flip1995/rust-clippy/book/src/lints.md

 It is still recommended to fix code that is linted by lints out of this group instead of `#[allow]`ing the lint.
-In case you intentionally have written code that offends the lint you should specifically `#[allow]` the lint and add give a reason why the code is correct as written.
+In case you intentionally have written code that offends the lint you should specifically and locally `#[allow]` the lint and add give a reason why the code is correct as written.

 ## Complexity